Freienbach SOB railway station

 Freienbach SOB railway station is a railway station in the Swiss canton of Schwyz and municipality of Freienbach.
-The station is located on the Pfäffikon SZ–Arth-Goldau railway line, owned by the Südostbahn (SOB).
-It is an intermediate stop on Zurich S-Bahn service S40, from Einsiedeln to Rapperswil.
+The station lies within fare zone 181 of the Zürcher Verkehrsverbund (ZVV) and is located on the Pfäffikon SZ–Arth-Goldau railway line, owned by the Südostbahn (SOB).

 Freienbach SOB station should not be confused with the nearby Freienbach SBB railway station, which is on the Lake Zurich left-bank railway line.
 The two stations are approximately 500 m apart on foot.

+Services

+Freienbach SOB is an intermediate stop on Zurich S-Bahn service S40, from Einsiedeln to Rapperswil.
+As of the December 2023 timetable change the following services call at Freienbach SOB: